There is no one size fits all framework for a just transition.

 South to South Just Transitions

-The project will demonstrate the possibility for just transition in developing countries, enabling them to achieve timely and inclusive just transitions to low-carbon economies.
+This initiative facilitates a south-to-south knowledge sharing network of nine in-country research partners based in different regions across Latin America, Africa and Asia.
 Working with in-country partners allows for localised and specialised knowledge and understanding to be at the core of this project.

 Objectives and opportunities for change include: